The Roswell Library

 In 1983, the State of Georgia transferred the responsibility of the library system from the City of Atlanta to Fulton County forming the Atlanta-Fulton Public Library System (AFPLS) of which Roswell was a branch.
 Fulton County held a successful bond referendum in 1985 for building new libraries and, in April, 1988, on City Complex land that had been Smith property, construction for the new library began.
 On July 17th, 1989, the present library began circulating books and materials.

-Now, after 28 years of service to the community, with a collection of 109,792 items and 21 computers for public use, the library is scheduled for a major renovation and the public has been invited to provide input.
-An initial meeting, to gather suggestions from the public, took place at the library the evening of June 13th; the second meeting, date to be determined, will be to present preliminary designs.
-The date and location will be announced on our website, on Facebook, and by email to Friends.
-Please plan to attend.
+Now, after 28 years of service to the community, with a collection of 109,792 items and 21 computers for public use, the library is scheduled for a major renovation.
+An initial meeting, to gather suggestions from the public, took place at the library the evening of June 13th, 2017; the second meeting, on February 27th, 2018, was for the presentation of preliminary designs.
+The date and schedule for the actual renovation is yet to be announced.
+The closing will be announced by Facebook, and by email to Friends.